 Amici represented by Public Good: Public Good’s briefs were filed on behalf of the American Heart Association, the American Academy of Pediatrics (California), the Association of Asian Pacific Community Health Organizations, the California Academy of Family Physicians, the California Center for Public Health Advocacy (aka Public Health Advocates), the California Chapter of the American Association of Clinical Endocrinologists, the California Endowment, the California Medical Association, the California Pan-Ethnic Health Network, the Center for Science in the Public Interest, Changelab Solutions, Community Health Partnership, the Crossfit Foundation, the Diabetes Coalition of California, Healthy Food America, Latino Coalition for a Healthy California, the National Association of Chronic Disease Directors, the National Association for County and City Health Officials, the National Association of Local Boards of Health, the Network of Ethnic Physician Organizations, NICOS Chinese Health Coalition, Prevention Institute, the Public Health Institute, the Public Health Law Center, San Francisco Bay Area Physicians for Social Responsibility, the San Francisco Community Clinic Consortium, the San Francisco Medical Society, the Southern California Public Health Association, Strategic Alliance for Healthy Food and Activity, and the Food Trust.

-Outcome: On May 17, 2016 the District Court denied the motion for a preliminary injunction, finding that the advertisers were unlikely to prevail on their First Amendment claim.
+Outcome: On May 17, 2016 the district court denied the motion for a preliminary injunction, finding that the advertisers were unlikely to prevail on their First Amendment claim.
 San Francisco’s City Attorney publicly expressed gratitude to Public Good and the public health amici for their contribution to the case.
 A Ninth Circuit panel overturned that decision, holding that the advertisers were likely to prevail in their First Amendment challenge, because it required advertisers to convey “disputed policy views,” indeed “one-sided or misleading messages,” rather than uncontroversial statements of fact, which would be subject to a more lenient standard of First Amendment review.
 The panel also held that the size of the required warnings made them “unduly burdensome.”
 A concurring opinion disagreed with the worst aspects of this decision, and would have found the advertisers likely to prevail only based on the size of the warnings.
 If left to stand, the panel decision threatens to impose a standard of scientific certainty that virtually no health warning could ever meet.
 And in accepting at face value the advertisers’ claims that the ordinance would deter them from advertising, thereby “chilling” protected speech, the decision threatens to give any industry a “heckler’s veto” over any regulation of its advertising.
 Fortunately, the Ninth Circuit granted en banc review.
+The en banc court overturned the district court’s preliminary injunction denial, holding that the trade industry was likely to prevail on the merits.
+However, the majority opinion held only that, given evidence presented that smaller warnings would be effective, the size of the required warnings imposed an unconstitutional burden on advertisers, explicitly declining to decide whether the warnings were factually accurate and uncontroversial, thereby vacating the most troubling aspects of the panel decision.
+Along the way, the majority upheld the the conclusion, defended by Public Good, that the more lenient standard of review applies more broadly than the challengers had argued.